-Update Users using a Custom Database
+Update Users Using Your Database

-Updating via the Management API
+Update users with the Management API

-One caveat to updating a user in the custom database (and considering it as the primary source of truth) is enabling user migration.
 If you have enabled user migration, and a user has already been migrated to the Auth0 database, then Auth0 will not query your database again for the user profile.
 And therefore all changes made in the custom database for that user will never reflect in Auth0.

 Once a user has been migrated, you will also be able to update fields such as

 email_verified via the Management API.
 However, normal rules for updating other user fields will still apply as described in the Normalized User Profile (for example, you will still not be able to update fields such as

 User profile cache

 Auth0 caches the user profile received from a database connection before sending it to the client application.
 This cache is stored in the Auth0 database and is refreshed each time the user authenticates.

 The cached values for the Normalized User Profile fields are based on the values returned from the Login Script of your custom database connection.